Danté Exum: Partizan Belgrade (2022–2023)

-Dallas Mavericks (2023–present)
+Dallas Mavericks (2023–2026)

 On 14 July 2023, Exum signed with the Dallas Mavericks.
 He made his debut for the Mavericks on 25 October in a 126–119 win over the San Antonio Spurs.
 On 12 December, Exum scored a season-high 26 points with a career-high seven made three-pointers in a 127–125 win over the Los Angeles Lakers.
 In 55 games (17 starts) for the team, he averaged 7.8 points, 2.7 rebounds, and 2.9 assists.
 Exum helped the Mavericks reach the NBA Finals where they lost to the Boston Celtics in five games.

 Exum made 18 appearances (12 starts) during the 2024–25 NBA season, averaging 9.1 points, 1.7 assists, and 2.8 assists.
-On 14 March 2025, Exum was ruled out for the remainder of the season after suffering a broken bone in his left hand during a game against the Houston Rockets.
-On 2 September 2025, Exum re-signed with the Mavericks on a one-year contract.
+On 14 March 2025, he was ruled out for the remainder of the season after suffering a broken bone in his left hand during a game against the Houston Rockets.

+On 2 September 2025, he re-signed with the Mavericks on a one-year contract.
+On 20 November, before playing in any games during the season, Exum was ruled out for the remainder of the season to undergo surgery on his right knee.
+On 5 February 2026, Exum was traded to the Washington Wizards in a three-team trade involving the Charlotte Hornets.
+Three days later, Exum was waived by Washington.